 Organizing your prospects by their unique preferences helps you tailor your message to their needs.
 It shows you care and shows you can be trusted.
 For prospects, sending messaging that fits them like a glove keeps them engaged with you until they are ready to buy.

 First, think about organizing contacts by status.
 This designates their place in the sales funnel, from a fresh new lead, to a promising prospect, to a hot opportunity, to a new customer who hopefully buys from you again.
 Then, to get even more targeted, segment your contacts into two or three buckets using their unique characteristics and interests.

 This is where you let your marketing automation shine as you can dynamically tag contacts using forms, link actions, and webpage tracking.
 So instead of manually updating your contacts, their online actions automatically sort them into the right bucket, based on the pages they visit, the forms they fill out, and the links they click.

 With your contacts segmented by their status and interests, and tagged in your database, it’s easy to determine the type of messages that will fit like a glove.

 Nurture but don’t sell all the time

 It’s been proven time and time again that the more often leads are exposed to a particular offer or brand, the more likely they are to buy.
-However in today’s climate of constant noise, marketers need to deliver pertinent content/messaging to them in mediums that have their attention.
-Using a tactical combination of email and various other contents in your marketing can be a great way to diversify marketing messaging and keep your product top of mind.
+However, in today’s climate of constant noise, marketers need to deliver pertinent content/messaging to them in mediums that have their attention.
+Using a tactical combination of email and other content in your marketing can be a great way to diversify marketing messaging and keep your product top of mind.
 Doing so is the key to a significant increase in leads over time: the fast track to more revenue for your business.